MarcieMarc425/CryptographyProject-1/README.md

 Upon execution, it should obtain the ciphertext from stdin, and finally return the output plaintext on stdout within x minutes (or else it will be declared to default to an incorrect guess); most likely, we will choose x = 1 on test 1 and x = 3 on test 2.

-## Work has been distributed as follows:
+### Work has been distributed as follows:
 - Test 1:
 1. Encryption Method: Dayan

 2. Frequency Analysis on the ciphertext and keeping count of numbers that occur 9,10,16 times as per present plaintexts: Michael

-3. Finding locations of these numbers(from part 2) in the ciphertext: Marc
+3. Finding locations of these numbers(from part 2) in the ciphertext: Nimisha

-4. Frequency table for plaintext: Nimisha
+4. Frequency and location of characters of plaintext: Marc

-5. Location of the characters whose average frequency(given in the problem statement) is 1: Nimisha